patrickcollins12/esphome-fan-controller/README.md

 Review the instructions for [the ESPHome Climate Thermostat](https://esphome.io/components/climate/index.html), [ESPHome PID Climate Thermostat](https://esphome.io/components/climate/pid.html) and the [DHT-11 sensor](https://esphome.io/components/sensor/dht.html).

 Change the device name from ``console-fan`` to whatever seems appropriate.
 You might want to change the yaml filename as well.

+If you want to use a Raspberry Pi Pico instead of an ESP32, change the board and platform as well [according to this discussion](https://github.com/patrickcollins12/esphome-fan-controller/discussions/50).

 ### Setup your temperature sensor